mort-sh/docs/documentation/Svelte5.md

 ## `<input bind:checked>`

-Checkbox and radio inputs can be bound with `bind:checked`:
+Checkbox inputs can be bound with `bind:checked`:

 ```svelte
 <label>